nrrs/super-set/README.md

 - HTML5/CSS3 (HTML5 Boilerplate & Modernizr)
 - Webpack & Sass

-The game utilizes `ES6` classes.
-This game was created using a total of 3.
+The game is constructed with three `ES6` classes.

 `Game`: It handles the logic for creating, timing, and evaluating sets.